Gregg Zaun: Mitchell Report

+Post-playing career

 Broadcasting career

 Zaun started his broadcasting career after the Blue Jays closed out their 2006 season.
 Throughout the playoffs, Zaun would offer his thoughts on how the teams and players were doing, and how he thought they could improve.

 After his retirement, on March 14, 2011, Zaun signed a two-year contract with Rogers Sportsnet to become their studio MLB analyst.
 He also served as a part-time analyst on Sportsnet Radio Fan 590 and the Blue Jays Radio Network.
 As part of his duties he blogged on his website 'zauntourage.com' (now defunct).

-On May 10–11, 2011 Zaun filled in as the color commentator on the NESN broadcast of a Red Sox series against the Blue Jays when the normal broadcaster, Jerry Remy was ill.
+On May 10–11, 2011 Zaun filled in as the color commentator on the NESN broadcast of a Red Sox series against the Blue Jays when the normal broadcaster, Jerry Remy, was ill.

+Firing

 On November 30, 2017, Rogers Communications announced Zaun's employment had been terminated after an investigation into complaints of improper conduct from several female employees.
 Zaun issued an apology in response to the allegations on December 4.

-Post-baseball activities

-Since getting fired from Sportsnet, Zaun resides in the Cleveland area.
-He keeps a low profile, doing podcasts and blogs and conducting youth-baseball clinics in the area.
-He is training as a boxer and has participated in one charity boxing match.
+On a podcast in 2025, he accepted accountability for what he called his "unacceptable behavior" but said he did not deserve to have his "life ruined" and "career taken away."

+Coaching career

+Glacier Range Riders

+On March 30, 2023, Zaun was hired to serve as the catching/hitting instructor for the Glacier Range Riders of the Pioneer League.

+Lexington Legends

+On February 21, 2024, Zaun was announced as the manager for the Lexington Legends of the Atlantic League of Professional Baseball.

+Tigres de Quintana Roo

+On January 2, 2025, Zaun was hired to serve on the coaching staff of the Tigres de Quintana Roo of the Mexican League.
+On May 18, Zaun was promoted to the interim manager role following the firing of C.J.
+Retherford.
+Zaun was fired by Quintana Roo on July 18.